COVID-19 Coronavirus MAIN PAGE

 - Planning Commission Meetings are continuing to be held, albeit on a limited basis depending on the number of items that are ready for a particular agenda to ensure timely processing of land use applications.
 Please discuss the Planning Commission scheduling of your project with your assigned Planner.

-- Temporary Outdoor Dining Expansion for Restaurants – to assist with rapid re-opening of restaurants, the City has relaxed normal zoning regulations and will utilize the Temporary Use Permit (TUP) provisions in the Zoning Code to streamline approval of expanded outdoor dining requests.
+- Temporary Outdoor Dining/Operations Expansion for Businesses – to assist with rapid re-opening of restaurants, the City has relaxed normal zoning regulations and will utilize the Temporary Use Permit (TUP) provisions in the Zoning Code to streamline approval of expanded outdoor operations and dining requests.
 The TUP application process is a free, one-page application that requires a basic level of information explaining the time, place and manner characteristics of the proposed outdoor dining use.
 For detailed information, please visit the Modified Planning Operations during COVID-19 web page.

 - Public Works maintenance and operations staff remain in the field responding to calls for service.

 - To submit a service request, please submit via the website at www.yorbalindaca.gov/CRT or contact the Public Works Department at 714-961-7170.

 - Public Works encroachment permit requests may be submitted to PWpermits@yorbalindaca.gov.
 More information can also be found on the Public Works page.